AbhinavDevaguptapu/AI-LH-Sheet/taskframework.md

 * Within the timeframe
 * With Commitment
 * Your self-esteem improves
-* People's trust in you increases
+* People’s trust in you increases

-### Few reasons why people can't stay committed
+### Few reasons why people can’t stay committed
 * Being in comfort zones
 * Having resistances
 * Being disorganised